Skip to main content

 Expiration Date: Date provided by the manufacturer to indicate when substance is no longer acceptable to use.
 For expirations provided in Month/Year, the substance expires on the last day of the month listed.

 Use by Date: The number of days for which the manufacturer recommends use of a product after it is first accessed (e.g. opened/punctured) or diluted.
-Also termed beyond use date.
+Also termed beyond use date or in use shelf life.

 Medical material: A non-bioactive substance intended for use in the diagnosis, treatment, or prevention of disease.
 Examples include but are not limited to gauze, sutures, catheters, syringes, needles, etc.